TobiasVanDyk/PSRAM-Applications/README.md

 <br>

 ### Method 1.
 External PSRAM module connected via Teensy SPI pins 6, 11, 12, and 13
-An external PSRAM 8-pin DIP module was connected to a Teensy 4.1 (with another PSRAM module soldered to its bottom), which in turn, was connected to a Teensy Audio 3 board rev B as shown in picture 4 below:
+An external PSRAM 8-pin DIP module was connected to a Teensy 4.1 (with another PSRAM module soldered to its bottom), which in turn, was connected to a Teensy Audio 3 board rev B (Note 1) as shown in picture 4 below:

 **Table 1.** Connections between the external PSRAM module and a Teensy 4.1: